Christopher Morris (photographer): War photographer

 In 1983, during the civil conflict in the Philippines in Manila, Morris started covering world news as documentary conflict photographer for Newsweek.

 In 1989 - 1990, he documented the United States invasion of Panama.
 CBS News and RAI broadcast his short movie.
 He won one of his first prizes World Press Photo awards for "Casualties of Just Cause, Panama."

 On March 4, 1991, near the front of the Persian Gulf War, his photograph of a U.S. Marine holding the American flag above his shoulders made the front cover of Life.

 During nine years, he covered the war in the former Yugoslavia.
-In Perpignan, his photo essay won the Visa d'Or award.
+In 1992, in Perpignan, his photo essay won the Visa d'Or award for news.
 However Grazia Neri wrote: "It was in Yugoslavia that the daily exposure to the war on civilians started to weigh heavily on him, on his person, on his soul, and on his photography."

 "To me, that shot symbolizes the whole Yugoslav conflict of how emotional and how ridiculous the war was.
 You can really feel the boy's pain and the family's pain that's holding him."